What is a mastectomy?

-The mastectomy is a surgical procedure that involves anesthesia and the removal of tissue.
-As such, there are associated risks, as is the case with any surgery; these include:
+A mastectomy is a surgical procedure that involves anesthesia and the removal of tissue.
+As with any surgery, there are some risks.

-- Scabbing, blistering, or skin loss along the site of the surgical incision.
+- scabbing, blistering, or skin loss along the site of the incision

-- A "pins and needles" sensation where the breast used to be and, occasionally, under the arm.
+- a tingling sensation where the breast used to be and, occasionally, under the arm

-- Lymphedema - swelling due to fluid build-up under the armpit and in the arm.
+- lymphedema, or swelling due to fluid buildup under the armpit and in the arm

-- Damage to nerves in the back, arm, and chest wall.
+- damage to nerves in the back, arm, or chest wall

-- Formation of hard scar tissue at the site of the surgery.
+- the formation of hard scar tissue at the site of the surgery

-- Build-up of blood or fluid under the skin at the surgical site.
+- a buildup of blood or fluid under the skin at the site

 At the hospital